View Richard Anderson's Obituary on theblade.com and share memories

 After retirement, he gracefully transitioned his energy and insight into a second life that included skiing with his children and grandchildren, international bicycle trips with his wife and friends, woodworking, gardening, and engagement with the Toledo Symphony, its musicians and their music.

-Dick is survived by his wife, Fran, and their children, Chris and Susan Anderson, Dan and Lynn Anderson, Jim and Kristan Anderson, Martha and John Corcoran, Jenny and Von Miller, and Tim and Donna Anderson; 24 grandchildren; and 10 great-grandchildren; sister, Carol Kraus; and many in-laws, nieces and nephews.
-In addition to his parents, Dick was preceded in death by his brothers, John, Tom, Bob, and Don; and sister, Sue.
+Dick is survived by his wife, Fran, and their children, Chris & Susan Anderson, Dan & Lynn Anderson, Jim & Kristan Anderson, Martha & John Corcoran, Jenny & Von Miller, and Tim & Donna Anderson; 24 grandchildren and 10 great-grandchildren; sister, Carol Kraus; and many in-laws, nieces and nephews.
+In addition to his parents, Dick was preceded in death by his brothers, John, Tom, Bob, Don and sister, Sue.

 Friends and family will be received at St Joan of Arc Catholic Church, 5856 Heatherdowns Blvd., Toledo on Thursday, March 5, 2020 and Friday March 6, 2020 from 3-8 p.m.
 The Mass of Christian burial will be held Saturday at the church at 10:30 a.m.
 Interment will be private.